 Choose your area of focus

-The Master’s cycle (2nd and 3rd years) may either be completed on the Paris-Saclay campus or on the EURECOM campus in Sophia Antipolis.
-Students must choose their curriculum when they take the Mines-Ponts Joint Entrance Exam.
-Students who enroll at Télécom Paris following a university technical degree must continue their studies in Paris.
-In both cases, you will obtain the same Télécom Paris degree and both programs are equally sought-after by businesses.
+The Master’s cycle (2nd and 3rd years) is completed on the IP Paris campus, as well as students who enroll at Télécom Paris following a university technical degree.
+In both cases, you will obtain the same Télécom Paris degree.

 Composed of teaching units in the 2nd year, which introduce students to options offered in the 3rd year.